brutus/wtforms-html5/README.md

 ### Additional Requirements

-To run the test cases a few additional requirements need to be fulfilled: see the `requirements/testing.txt` file for a list.
+To run the test cases a few additional requirements need to be fulfilled.
 You can install all testing requirements like this: ``pip install -r requirements/testing.txt``.